 RESOLUTION.

 Whereas, the State Committee of the Socialist Party of New York has put a referendum to vote in the state, which if carried, will expel the Left Wing Socialists of that state from the Socialist Party, and

-Whereas, the Executive Committee of Local New York, unwilling to await the outcome of the aforesaid referendum, is now preparing to "re-organize" all branches of that Local, said reorganization meaning the expelling of all members of said branches who adhere to the Left Wing,
+Whereas, the Executive Committee of Local New York, unwilling to await the outcome of the aforesaid referen-dum, is now preparing to "re-organize" all branches of that Local, said reorganization meaning the expelling of all members of said branches who adhere to the Left Wing,

-Whereas, we regard the above actions as a mean and cowardly attempt on the part of the Right Wing and the Centrists to prevent the defeat of the afore-mentioned New ork State Referendum,
+Whereas, we regard the above actions as a mean and cowardly attempt on the part of the Right Wing and the Centrists to prevent the defeat of the afore-mentioned New York State Referendum,

-Therefore be it Resolved: That we, Local Highland Park, in special session, May 24th, 1919, do hereby express our condemnation of the aforementioned mean and cowardly action of the Executive Committee of Local New York, and do hereby notify the State Committee of the Socialist Party of New York and all others who may be connected with this dastardly plot to disrupt the Party; that in case National Referendum B. carries, we will do all in our power to have the Kontrollar Delegate instructed to a state and the late in the Kentucky Delegate instructed to vote and use his influence at the National Convention for the seating of any delegates which shall represent the Left Wing Socialists of New York, even if said Socialists have been expelled by the New York Party.
+Therefore be it Resolved: That we, Local Highland Park, in special session, May 24th, 1919, do hereby express our condemnation of the aforementioned mean and cowardly action of the Executive Committee of Local New York, and do hereby notify the State Committee of the Socialist Party of New York and all subservables may be connected with this destardly and all others who may be connected with this dastardly plot to disrupt the Party; that in case National Referendum B. carries, we will do all in our power to have the Kentucky Delegate instructed to vote and use his influence at the National Convention for the seating of any delegates which shall represent the Left Wing Socialists of New York, even if said Socialists have been expelled by the New York Party